-This schedule provides a debt repayment schedule associated with the bond proceeds received through issuance of Capital Outlay Projects Fund and Revenue Bond Construction Fund (Measures E, L, Q and T) obligations.
+This schedule provides a summary of the bond debt obligations outstanding for the issuances related to (Measures E, L, Q and T).

-Reconciliation of Annual Financial Report With Audited Financial Statements
+Reconciliation of Annual Financial and Budget Report With Audited Financial Statements

 This schedule provides the information necessary to reconcile the fund balance of the Capital Outlay Projects Fund and Revenue Bond Construction Fund (Measures E, L, Q and T) reported on the CCFS-311 Financial Report to the audited financial statements.